ruzafa8/JiafeiJS/README.md

  - Router class to handle urls in a SPA.
  - Simple subscription system to events (bind, unbind, subscribe...)

+## Including CSS
+We have different strategies to load CSS, you can check them [here](/docs/v1/css.md)

 ## Examples
 ```js
 Component({